MLTPA Foundation Board of Directors

 John Wentworth, President

-John moved to Mammoth Lakes on July 4, 2000 as a full time resident.
+John moved to Mammoth Lakes on July 4, 2000.
 In 2005, he became involved in the community discussion regarding a public access easement from the Sherwins for backcountry skiers and snowboarders.
-John has served as Board President since MLTPA's incorporation in 2007, and the Foundation's CEO through 2014 when he was elected to the Mammoth Lakes Town Council.
+John has served as Board President and the Foundation's CEO since MLTPA's incorporation in 2007.
 Prior to settling in Mammoth Lakes, John worked in the motion picture industry, where his credits include Co-Producer of "Twin Peaks: Fire Walk With Me" and "Mulholland Drive".
-He has taught at the Art Center College of Design in Pasadena, CA (Fine Arts Graduate Program).
+In 2014, John was elected to the Mammoth Lakes Town Council and since his election to public office, John has served MLTPA without compensation.
 He is an avid outdoorist.

 Silver Chesak is a native of Healdsburg, California.
 Growing up on a 600-acre winery he was introduced to the wonders of nature at an early age.
 His love of exploration led him to a life immersed in skiing, biking, climbing and professional skiing - finishing 9th in the world in the 1995 Freeskiing World Tour (while he was working at Footloose Sports right here in Mammoth).
 Silver left the Eastern Sierra to pursue a career as a Rep for brands like Nordica Skis and Helly Hanson.
 But the lure of the mountians eventually drew him back - to Footloose again - this time as a Co-Owner.
 He is now incredibly thankful to be raising his three daughters with his amazing wife Lisa in the place he loves and has always referred to as his true home.